 It’s been a couple years since I first read Professor Donald Mackenzie’s paper “Mechanizing the Merc: The Chicago Mercantile Exchange and the Rise of High – Frequency Trading” via Alexandre Laumonier’s excellent and very resourceful Sniper in Mahwah blog, but have refrained from writing about it myself because there was so much to comment about it.
 My arrival into the futures industry was shortly after the e-mini S&P was introduced in 1997 (almost 19 years ago exactly today) but I did have fortunate timing to be an active trading participant as the eurodollar contract transitioned from the pit to the screen.

 Professor Mackenzie’s paper describes many details pertaining to the liquidity of both derivatives shifting to the screen but the paper also has some a few issues I’d like to comment and supplement with my perspective.
-The paper begins with a background on the Flash Crash of 2010, descriptions of trading within the pit, origins of Globex, and the launch of the e-mini S&P but for brevity, I’ll only address the final section on eurodollars because that specifically allows me to speak from a great deal of personal experience.
+The paper begins with a background on the Flash Crash of 2010, descriptions of trading within the pit, origins of Globex, the necessity in learning how to find a trading platform, and the launch of the e-mini S&P but for brevity, I’ll only address the final section on eurodollars because that specifically allows me to speak from a great deal of personal experience.

 Eurodollars started access for side by side trading (electronic trading allowed during pit hours) in 1999 but it wasn’t until the latter part of 2003 when it started to get traction for a liquidity shift towards the screen.
 Between those two points, the liquidity followed a standard daily shift between the pits in Chicago and Singapore with Globex filling the gaps.
 A rough estimate of the shift followed this pattern based upon Central Standard Time: 5pm Globex reopen held liquidity for light trading until SIMEX pits opened around 6pm and the Globex screen emptied out almost entirely after SIMEX opened until it closed around 6am, after which Globex got repopulated w/orders and moderate trading until the 7:20am pit open which shifted liquidity back to the Chicago pit, once again Globex emptied out except the occasional order someone forgot to pull and remained blank until the pit closed at 2pm and liquidity once again shifted to Globex until the close at 4pm.
 Some exceptions to this schedule occurred such as when SIMEX celebrated Chinese New Year and their trading floor was closed so Globex held liquidity for that entire session.